Parliament House Virtual Tour

 • Dense informational content layered over 360° imagery

-The interface had to feel appropriate for a formal civic space, while still being engaging and easy to explore.
+• The interface needed to feel appropriate for a formal civic space and on brand, while remaining engaging and easy to explore.

-• Designed the UI/UX for the web virtual tour
+• Designed the UI/UX for the WebVR tour

 • Translated a detailed brief and style guide into a clear interaction model